-Textbooks usually include written materials for the beginning learner, but once you’re at an intermediate to advanced level you can start looking for native materials in the form of blogs, magazines, news sites and short stories that are of interest to you.
+Spanish textbooks usually include written materials for the beginning learner, but once you’re at an intermediate to advanced level you can start looking for native materials in the form of Spanish-language magazines, blogs, news sites and short stories that are of interest to you.

 You can thus target your reading to your personal goals and interests, and have the learning experience be that much more rewarding.

 For some things, unfortunately, rote memorization is still the best option.

 You still want to use the other, more fun, more communicative options more heavily, but I’d still recommend flashcards (or a flashcard app like Anki) for problems like nailing down irregular conjugations and for burning troublesome new vocabulary into the back of your brain.